Gavster765/ROPSynth/notes.md

 Issues:
-Variables can get stuck <- i.e moved to rdx but no gadgets to move them out of rdx May need to look ahead a little <- on fail go back and try again?? <- some kind of tree?
+• Variables can get stuck <- i.e moved to rdx but no gadgets to move them out of rdx
+• May need to look ahead a little <- on fail go back and try again?? <- some kind of tree?
-When implementing loops - consider variable lifespan?
+• When implementing loops - consider variable lifespan?
-Synth needs var then const not reverse
+• Synth needs var then const not reverse
+• Lifespan issues -> in new createPseudo the lifespan of old vars updated? <- used tmpVars but need to update now
+• SynthesizeArith sometimes fails causing second call to cegis for add gadget
+• Cegis needs more components than spec lines (not equal)

 Report notes:
 mention stale vars